WEB EXCLUSIVE: A 20% DISCOUNT to www.JMYS.com VIEWERS.

 There is even a Boaters University All-Inclusive Pass that you can purchase as an annual subscription to access all of the courses.

-Sandwiched between the Miami Boat show, client training aboard a Nordhavn 40 and the Stuart, FL TrawlerFest, in February of 2019, Jeff was invited to join the Boaters University film crew in Jacksonville, FL where, Penelope, a Nordic Tug 37 trawler and Rio, a Morgan Out Island 41 offshore sailboat were moored and available for shooting.
+Sandwiched between the Miami Boat show, client coaching aboard a Nordhavn 40 and the Stuart, FL TrawlerFest, in February of 2019, Jeff was invited to join the Boaters University film crew in Jacksonville, FL where, Penelope, a Nordic Tug 37 trawler and Rio, a Morgan Out Island 41 offshore sailboat were moored and available for shooting.

 The film crew team consisted of Clif Briley, Producer along with Peter Swanson managing Editorial content and two expert camera men; Zach Baker and Bailey Laroue.
 We all got to know each other very well working together 8am to 8pm three days in a row.
 There were a lot of great suggestions for improvements as everyone was keen to make this a great course.
 By having two cameras rolling at all times it makes for a better final cut.
 Peter and Jeff had the nautical know how and the AIM film team of Clif, Bailey and Zach made sure the lighting and sound was spot on.
 This was an incredibly professional production and Jeff learned a few tips that should help with his future YouTube videos.
 Several photos from the filming sessions are included here.

 Jeff has developed most of his Offshore Cruising course material through countless cruising trips with his brokerage clients after they have used JMYS to buy their boat.
 Jeff enjoys coaching his clients on their own boats to demonstrate all of the dozens of learning lessons they need to master.
-Training after the purchase is complete is a great way for buyers to improve their knowledge.
+Coaching after the purchase is complete is a great way for buyers to improve their knowledge.
 The JMYS team blocks off some time and actually moves aboard to spend a couple of days together with our clients.
 This uninterrupted focus on anything that they want to learn or practice helps our clients gain confidence in their skills and truly helps them learn their boats well enough to be able to take off to explore on their own.
 The purchase process can be a bit or a blur and Jeff has found that it is more productive for all parties to do the hands on review a few weeks or a couple of months after closing.

 For several years, Jeff has given two very popular courses at TrawlerFest events across the country, “Dialing In Your Trawler” and “Offshore Essentials”.
 His Boaters University course, Offshore Cruising.
-Preparing Craft and Crew, draws from these TrawlerFest classes and Jeff’s firsthand offshore experience training with his clients.
+Preparing Craft and Crew, draws from these TrawlerFest classes and Jeff’s firsthand offshore experience coaching with his clients.
 The Boaters University format of short video lessons enabled Jeff to break down many of the elements into detailed sections.
 As someone taking the course, these short clips are much more effective than a classroom since you are able to virtually get onboard with Jeff and actually watch him show you techniques while he explains what is going on.

 Preparation is key to successful cruising.
 Regardless of the size, make or model of your boat, understanding its critical systems and having a plan is crucial to keep your craft performing efficiently and safely.
 These classes are designed to provide general overviews as well as detailed pointers on the specific subject matter.
 Whether you sign up as a newbie with eyes wide open, or are a long time boater who wants to take a specific course as a refresher, there is something here for everyone.
 Part of the Offshore Cruising package includes quizzes and interactive content designed for a proven learning experience.

 Join yacht broker, boatbuilder and TrawlerFest instructor Jeff Merrill in this exclusive online course designed to help you prepare yourself, your boat and your crew to get the most out of your offshore boating adventures.
-As a student, you can also connect with Jeff directly if you would like a more detailed explanation of have questions about the content.
+As a student, you can also connect with Jeff directly if you would like a more detailed explanation or have questions about the content.

 To learn more about the course and to sign up, please click here: